Incidents involving victims who are known to the perpetrator.

 LEGALLY OWNED GUNS USED IN DOMESTIC VIOLENCE

-In England and Wales 1 in 3 women killed by their husbands is shot with a weapon which is legally owned – 64% of these murders involve licensed shotguns.
+In England and Wales 1 in 3 women killed by their husband is shot with a weapon which is legally owned – 64% of these murders involve licensed shotguns.

 (Source Criminal Statistics England and Wales 2000 p 66 - 67)